yuor546/repo/README.md

 # Install dependencies
 pip install -r requirements.txt
 # On Linux you may need the `ffmpeg` package for voice playback
+# Training the optional LSTM model requires the `tensorflow` package

 # Set the Discord token in the environment (single bot)
 export DISCORD_TOKEN="YOUR_BOT_TOKEN"